burst-apps-team/burst-wiki/burst-who-s-who.md

 During summer 2017, the PoC Consortium, a new team of developers, came to Burst to lead it to its rightful place.
 The PoC Consortium is a group of highly skilled and well funded individuals: executives, entrepreneurs, developers, computer scientists, administrators, designers, investors, and college students.

-Since then, the PoC Consortium has completely transformed the landscape and offered a new future to the coin by releasing the Burst Dymaxion.
-They are also actively developing and maintaining software that forms a good percentage of all tools used [in the Burst ecosystem](burst-software.md).
-A non-exhaustive list of its' members and other contributors is available [here](https://www.burst-coin.org/contributors).
+Since then, the PoC Consortium has completely transformed the Burst landscape by actively developing and maintaining software that forms a good percentage of all tools used [in the Burst ecosystemand](burst-software.md) providing a path forward by releasing the Burst Dymaxion.
+A non-exhaustive list of PoCC members and other contributors is available [here](https://www.burst-coin.org/contributors).

 GUI Dev/UX/GFX
 ==============